ContentMine/workshop-resources/training-guidelines/checklist.md

 - [ ] Setup Info-page on github:
 	- [ ] short description
 	- [ ] Time-Schedule
-	- [ ] Trainers with links to personal pages
+	- [ ] Trainers with links to personal pages or Twitter
 	- [ ] preparational material: links to learn in advance
 	- [ ] travelling information
 - [ ] ask for feedback and corrections about facts mentioned in event invitation